Zetahaxx/hackerrank/README.md

 # hackerrank
-My solution to hackerrank problems
+This is my solution to the problems in hackerrank platform